9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 - Lightweight alternatives use 80-90% less RAM than Wispr Flow's 800MB

-- Offline-capable tools work without internet, protecting sensitive data
+- On-device modes work without internet, protecting sensitive data

 - Some alternatives offer lifetime licenses instead of recurring subscriptions